 |Regular application deadline:||1 April 2020|

 In this three-week programme students will explore the fundamental issues that are shaping the development and evolution of cities in the 21st century.
-With a focus on real urban places, set in both contemporary and historical contexts, the course will examine subjects such as architecture and neighborhood design, housing finance and policy, city planning and sustainability, and the impact of household and demographic change on urban lives and spaces.
+With a focus on real urban places, set in both contemporary and historical contexts, the course will examine subjects such as neighborhood development and regeneration, housing finance and policy, city planning and sustainability, and the impact of household and demographic change on urban lives and spaces

 In this program students will explore housing, planning and policy issues in European cities as well as consider how these apply in other regions of the world.
 With a focus on real urban contexts, the course will examine subjects such as neighbourhood development and regeneration, housing finance and policy, urban planning and sustainability, and the impact of household and demographic change.
 Amsterdam is one of Europe’s most vibrant and attractive cities, providing a fascinating laboratory for the exploration and examination of urban issues.

 This programme includes lectures on the following topics: